AlexandrErohin/TP-Link-Archer-C6U/README.md

 # router = TplinkRouter('http://192.168.0.1', 'password')
 # You may also pass username if it is different and a logger to log errors as
 # router = TplinkRouter('http://192.168.0.1','password','admin2', Logger('test'))
+# If you have the TP-link C5400X or similar, you can use the TplinkC5400XRouter class instead of the TplinkRouter class.
+# Remember that the password for this router is different, here you need to use the web encrypted password.
+# To get web encrypted password, read Web Encrypted Password section
+# router = TplinkC5400XRouter('http://192.168.0.1','WebEncryptedPassword', Logger('test'))

 try:
     router.authorize()  # authorizing